ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

 [Click here](https://s3.amazonaws.com/hifi-docs-scripts/slotMachineSpinLever.js) to download a pre-made "Spin Lever" entity script.
 Follow along with the comments in the code to understand what it's doing!

 To add the entity script to the reels:
 1. Upload the `slotMachineSpinLever.js` script to your domain's ATP server.
 In Interface, go to **Edit > Asset Browser > Choose File**.
-Right-click the script file, then click "Copy URL".
+Right-click the script file, then click 'Copy URL'.
-2. In Interface, use the 'CREATE' app to select the red Spin Lever sphere entity on the Slot Machine entity.
+2. In Interface, use the **Create** app to select the red Spin Lever sphere entity on the Slot Machine entity.
-3. In the entity's Properties tab, scroll down to "Script" and paste the URL from step 1 into the text box.
+3. In the entity's 'Properties' tab, scroll down to 'Script' and paste the URL from step 1 into the text box.
 Press Enter.
 4. Lock the entity so nobody can change its attributes.

 ### Obtain Auth Token